-· The title "Arts" includes the subjects of: Arts Dance, Maria (Consult Maria Banda Chair China Mariadi, China Biana Hillada) Music (General Music, Band, Choir, Guitar, Mariachi, Strings, Piano, Ukulele) The actual Theatre Theatre The state (Constant) (State And Visual Art (General Visual Art, Digital Art, Video Production) These classes are not available at all K-8 schools.
+· · D offers the following subjects: Arts The title "Arts" includes the subjects of: • Dance, Music (General Music, Band, Choir, Guitar, Mariachi, Strings, Piano, Ukulele) Theatre Visual Art (General Visual Art, Digital Art, Video Production) These classes are not available at all K-8 schools.
 They are taught by Arts specialist with a credential in the Arts subject they teach.
-The goal of these classes is to help students to develop the skills and foundational knowledge needed to: • Prepare them to continue their studies in high school towards fulfilling the UC/CSU and graduation "F" requirement Prepare them for a CTE-Art.
-Media, and Entertainment high school pathway Prepare them for a CTE-Art.
-Media, and Entertainment high school pathway and career To be a community member that is Arts literate Be a well-rounded individual T Language Arts Language Arts courses address English literacy and language.
+The goal of these classes is to help students to develop the skills and foundational knowledge needed to: Prepare them to continue their studies in high school towards fulfilling the UC/CSU and graduation "F" requirement Prepare them for a CTE-Art.
+Media, and Entertainment high school pathway and career To be a community member that is Arts literate Be a well-rounded individual Language Arts Language Arts courses address English literacy and language.
 It provides instruction in reading, writing, speaking, listening, and language as well as the use and development of these skills across other subjects.
 Mathematics Mathematics course addresses mathematics understanding, fluency and the ability to problem solve.
 Math instruction progresses from number recognition and manipulation in the early grades, to computation (addition, subtraction, multiplication, and division) in the upper grades.
 Students also receive instruction in geometrical concepts, early algebra skills, and basic statistics.
-Physical The course provides instruction in movement and motor skills, physical fitness abilities and knowledge, as well as activities and confidence to maintain a healthy lifestyle.
-Education Science This course provides instruction in physical, life, earth, and space sciences.
-Instruction promotes students applying their learning through hands-on experiences, justification and reasoning, and investigation.
+Physical The course provides instruction in movement and motor skills, physical fitness abilities Education and knowledge, as well as activities and confidence to maintain a healthy lifestyle.
+Science This course provides instruction in physical, life, earth, and space sciences.
+Instruction Science promotes students applying their learning through hands-on experiences, justification and reasoning, and investigation.
 Social Studies This course progresses through the grades in providing instruction on geography, history, civics, government, and economics.
 Students will develop their understanding of the physical world, encourage their participation in our democratic system of government, teach them about our past, inform their financial choices, and improve their ability to make reasoned decisions based upon evidence.
-Electives Students select elective courses from areas of interest and availability at their school Liectives site.
+Electives Students select elective courses from areas of interest and availability at their school site.
 Not all electives are offered at each school.
 Students should see his/her site counselor to find out what electives are available.
-Electives may include: Advancement via Individual Determination (AVID) Arts electives (i.e. Band, Orchestra, Choir) STEM electives (i.e. MESA, Intro to Computer Science, Automation & Robotics) K-8 Academic SUSD provides the following support classes: 01_0000_01 Strategic ELA Support Strategic Mathematic ELA Support Math Support • ELD Levels 1, 2, and 3 • STEM • PLUS 1
+Electives may include: Advancement via Individual Determination (AVID) Arts electives (i.e. Band, Orchestra, Choir) STEM electives (i.e. MESA, Intro to Computer Science, Automation & Robotics) K-8 Academic SUSD provides the following support classes: Support Strategic ELA Sabhorr Strategic Mathematic • ELA Support Math Support • ELD Levels 1, 2, and 3 • STEM PLUS